How do you go at customer service?

 Leverage word of mouth

 There are some ways you can leverage this – encouraging spreading the word with refer-a-friend incentives (give ‘em both a gift voucher – or a Dan Murphy’s voucher), thanking customers who give you good feedback and asking them to share it in a review online.
-(Watch this space for more ideas – we’ll be publishing another blog soon to follow on ways to improve your customer relationships and leverage them).
+(Read more on this via our blog “How to leverage your customer relationships as a shed retailer”).

 But it’s clear to see, word of mouth, recommendations, shared experiences and the experiences of others makes a big impact on the decisions of one.